crisward/dokku-clone/README.md

 # you'll then have the heroku sample app on nodetest.dokku.me (you may have to update your hosts file)
 ```

-### Private Repos
+### Private Repos / git urls

-If you need to clone private repos you'll need to add a deploy key to your git provider (ie github).
+If you need to clone private repos, or just want to use git@ urls you'll need to add a deploy key to your git provider (ie github).
+If you want to be able to pull any repo from github, you'll have to add the key [here](https://github.com/settings/ssh)
 Gitclone creates a fresh keypair when the plugin is first installed.
 The public part of the key can be accessed with.

 ```bash